Medical reports, supportive letters and medical forms

 The fees associated with the supply of a medical letter with commentary are not covered by the NHS.
 It is a private service, and as such there is an £85 fee attached to the service which is fixed with no exceptions.
 This is because of the level of activity involved in producing the letter:

 You are entitled to a copy of your full medical records.
 There is no fee for this legally, however it is a substantial amount of work; therefore repeated requests will be subject to a fee.
-There will be increasing access to your records via the NHS App and you may find this more convenient; also you may find that all you require is a brief summary (see above).
+If you use the NHS App, you can see all your consultations and documents on there from 13 December 2022 (or from date of registration with us, whichever is later) - you may find this gives you all the information you need; also, you may find that all you require is a brief summary (see above).

 In order to make a new application for Universal credit / PIP / benefits, please contact the Department for Work and Pensions (DWP) directly.